 “Who Moved My Cheese? ” is a famous book Dr. Spencer Johnson published in 2006.
 As it says, it is “An amazing way to deal with change in your work and in your life.”
-How can you help your team members realize that their “cheese” was upgraded and is awaiting them around the corner of where the old cheese was?
+How can you help your team members realize that there is a “new cheese” awaiting them around the corner of where the old cheese was?

 Imagine you are a visionary of a high-tech company in the software industry.
 The company utterly depends on you in many ways.
 You are the visionary.
 You are also the key innovator.

 You started the company with a partner.
 Both of you owned half.
 Your efforts were successful, and the company grew!
 Customers came to you attracted by your vision and your technical capabilities.
 You added employees, one at a time.

 The company progresses.
 Years go by.
 As the go-to person for so many things, you had to let go of something.
 You focus on building the flagship product.
 This shift teleports the company from a sophisticated consulting company to a product company.
 Now you get investors to commit funds.

 Oops, Things Are Not What They Seemed